Joi/joi.github.io/_posts/2020-08-06-tuna-confit-redux.md

 title: Tuna Confit Redux
 tag: recipe
 ---
-I made [[my first tuna cofit]] about a month ago and I used the recipe from [[Nosrat's book]](https://www.saltfatacidheat.com/).
+I made [[2020-07-03-tuna-confit|tuna confit]] about a month ago and I used the recipe from [Nosrat's book](https://www.saltfatacidheat.com/).
 I modified it a bit but it involved using a Dutch oven at 150ºF for about 9 min after preparing oil infused with various aromatics.

-After reading [[Modernist Cuisine]](https://modernistcuisine.com/books/modernist-cuisine-at-home/), I decided to try it again, but with the sous vide instead.
+After reading [Modernist Cuisine](https://modernistcuisine.com/books/modernist-cuisine-at-home/), I decided to try it again, but with the sous vide instead.
 The cool thing that I learned from Modernist Cuisine was that I could use glass jars which could be used to refrigerate the tuna after it was done.

 I read various recipes that seemed to have different opinions on whether the product of tuna confit specifically and confit in general was pasteurized and could last for months, weeks or just days.
 I fine Modernist Cuisine to be the most conservative so I'll go with them - only keep the tuna for a few days.